rei/rei-cedar-docs/docs/components/text/README.md

 <do-dont :examples="$page.frontmatter.eyebrowHeading" />

-## Italic and Strong Generic classes
+## Italic and Strong Generic Classes

 In addition to the specific type options listed above, we have provided two generic styles.
 These emphasis styles will extend other type styles allowing you to make text italic or more bold.